 Our spectacular foreshore extends for 11.16 kilometres from Port Melbourne, through St Kilda to Elwood.
 Our beaches are among the most popular in Melbourne for recreation and provide an important habitat for indigenous vegetation and wildlife..

-Facilities include a continuous shared cycle and pedestrian pathway, boating and sporting facilities, restaurants, pavilions, children's playgrounds, BBQs, public toilets and car parking.
+Facilities include cycle and pedestrian pathways, boating and sporting facilities, restaurants, pavilions, children's playgrounds, BBQs, public toilets and car parking.

 Read, download or print the Summer Foreshore Guide or the City of Port Phillip Foreshore and Facilities Map below.

 |City of Port Phillip